Max8262/BadmintonPro/README.md

 Note: This is only an idea on how to make an app to “maybe” improve your badminton skills.
 This hasn’t been entirely proven to improve one’s skills.
 This is a medium level project that is a great start for Deep Learning Integration projects, learning AI-related models wouldn't be that hard after this project.

-# 📔 Table of Contents
+### 📔 Table of Contents
 1. Introduction & Demo
 2. Common Badminton Poses
 3. Data Collection
 4. Pose Classifiers
-5. Common Metrics
+5. YOLO Training
-6. YOLO Training
+6. Common Metrics
 7. Pose Error Detection
 8. OpenAI Integration